Ellaqyzeng/ExDataAnalysis_Project_2/README.md

 # ExDataAnalysis_Project_2

 ## Background
 This repo is created for submitting an assignment for a Coursera-program called "Exploratory data analysis".
 It was needed to create six plots showing comparison/change which implied the answers to the given questions regarding fine particulate matter pollution in the United states over the 10-year period 1999–2008.
-Data have been got from the National Emissions Inventory database.
+This database is known as the National Emissions Inventory (NEI).

 ## Questions
 Have total emissions from PM2.5 decreased in the United States from 1999 to 2008?
 Using the base plotting system, make a plot showing the total PM2.5 emission from all sources for each of the years 1999, 2002, 2005, and 2008.